 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5DS and the D5 are recent models that are part of the current product line-up of Canon.
+The 5DS is a recent model that features in the current product line-up of Canon.
 In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Nikon D5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 5DS or the Nikon D5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.